FastTrackOrg/FastTrack/readme.md

  ![Test](https://github.com/bgallois/FastTrack/workflows/FastTrack_testing/badge.svg) ![Clang Format](https://github.com/bgallois/FastTrack/workflows/Clang%20Format/badge.svg) ![Continous Build](https://github.com/bgallois/FastTrack/workflows/FastTrack_build/badge.svg) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Website](https://img.shields.io/website?style=plastic&url=https%3A%2F%2Fwww.fasttrack.sh%2F)](http://www.fasttrack.sh)

+## Support

-FastTrack, an open source project designed for efficient object tracking in videos, greatly benefits from the financial support provided by [Analyzable](https://github.com/Analyzable-FR).
-With a monthly contribution covering one day of development, Analyzable supports bug-solving and version releases, ensuring the project's maintenance and stability.
-However, for the continuous enhancement and addition of new features to FastTrack, we rely on additional donations.
-Your contributions are crucial for the ongoing evolution of FastTrack, making it an even more valuable tool for the community.
-We appreciate your support and encourage you to consider contributing to help us achieve our goals.
+FastTrack, an open-source project developed for high-performance object tracking in videos, is created and maintained by Benjamin Gallois.
+To continue improving the project and adding new features, we rely on donations from the community.
+Your contributions are essential to FastTrack's ongoing development, helping to enhance its capabilities and make it an even more valuable tool.
+If you'd like to support our efforts, you can donate in DOT at 16FNQLaKS46Bd1JX1joxXqrCJ4Nco7uGG4yfWmHxwSr21CMs or ASTR at bBfhJHLMWTpQJKqYQD5RMBKXV66533sCmkKbBWUFipTQkhN.
+Thank you for your support!

 ## About